Dynamo13/AW-Net/README.md

 # AW-Net: A Novel Fully Connected Attention-based Medical Image Segmentation Model
-This repository contains the codebase of AW-Net which focuses on segmenting multimodal medical images such as MRI, PET, and CT scan images for multiple organs such as brain, breast, and spine.
+This repository contains the official codebase of AW-Net which was accepted in ICCV workshop 2023.
+AW-Net focuses on segmenting multimodal medical images such as MRI, PET, and CT scan images for multiple organs such as brain, breast, and spine.

 ## Overview